Cosmos-Logic-Institute-CLI/Infinite-Engine/README.md

 ### 1. Architectural Specification (Classic Structure)

-The Infinite Engine utilizes a non-contact, coaxial **Stator-Rotor** topology designed for extreme durability and self-correction.
+The Infinite Engine is not a collection of parts but a **Unified Field** composed of the rotor, casing, geometry, fluid, and magnetic matrices.
+Its operational functions are simply the inherent states of this field; high-energy applications (such as nuclear transition) are merely natural physical attributes manifesting at critical thresholds.

 #### 1.1 The Spindle Rotor (Active Core)